KamelotWalker/chizue-ToS/README.md

 - **3-** **Modification of the General Conditions of Use**

 The Owner reserves the right to change the offering and configuration of the Application and these Terms of Use at any time.
-Therefore, the Advisor recommends the User to read them carefully when accessing the Bot.
+Therefore, the Advisor recommends the User to read them carefully when accessing the Application.
 They always keep the General Terms of Use in a visible place, freely accessible for any query they wish to perform.

 - **4-** **Description of services**